PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 1. Questions: Defining objects as data

-a) Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
+a.
+Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
-b) Describe the object formally in at least 100 words.
+b.
+Describe the object formally in at least 100 words.
-c) Quantify the object into (at least 10) variables.
+c.
+Quantify the object into (at least 10) variables.
-d) Form a data-driven research question based on your variables and the formal description of the object.
+d.
+Form a data-driven research question based on your variables and the formal description of the object.
-e) Describe the background for your research question based on your research question, formal description, variables and other resources found online.
+e.
+Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

 2. Questions: Defining phenomena as data

-a) Choose an phenomena to define: e.g. in your direct vicinity or something you like or want to understand better.
+a.
+Choose an phenomena to define: e.g. in your direct vicinity or something you like or want to understand better.
-b) Describe the phenomena formally in at least 100 words.
+b.
+Describe the phenomena formally in at least 100 words.
-c) Quantify the phenomena into (at least 10) variables.
+c.
+Quantify the phenomena into (at least 10) variables.
-d) Form a data-driven research question based on your variables and the formal description of the phenomena.
+d.
+Form a data-driven research question based on your variables and the formal description of the phenomena.
-e) Describe the background for your research question based on your research question, formal description, variables and other resources found online.
+e.
+Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

 ## 8) Hand-in Documentation